dev-academy-programme/plug-free-money-challenge/README.md

 Before we can start handing out any free money, we'll need someone to give it to.
 Navigate into the client repository and run `python client.py create_user`.
 This should add a new User into the blockchain, and print out their pertinent information in your console.

-Make sure to keep a copy of that `signing_key`.
-We'll use it in all of the future transforms to interact with the User.
+Remember to keep a copy of the new User's `address` and `signing_key`.
+You will need these later!
+We'll use them to transform and query the blockchain.

 ##### Step Two: Checking their balance.

 All users are created equal in this blockchain.
 When a new User is added, they receive a starting balance of 100.
-Try running `python client.py balance_query` from your terminal and enter the `signing_key` from earlier when prompted.
+Try running `python client.py balance_query` from your terminal and enter the `address` from earlier when prompted.
 This should print the User balance in your log.

 ##### Step Three: Writing the FreeMoney transform.